 Coronavirus Infection Prevention Measures

-NSG Group greatly values the dedication and commitment of the healthcare workers, local communities and governments around the world who work in the front line to contain the virus.
+NSG Group greatly values the dedication and commitment of the healthcare workers, local communities and governments around the world who continue work in the front line to contain the virus.

 NSG Group's health & safety programs emphasize the importance of Our Vision.
 Employees are the most important asset for the Group.
 The health & safety of the employees and the communities in which they live is a core part of our ethical business philosophy.
 This principle remains unchanged despite the challenges of the Covid-19 pandemic.